codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ## 20190423 - Tuesday - Not enough code to call it a day

 __Today's progress:__
-- [x] *WAM training:* create pdf, print, make the list of the next steps
+- [x] *WAM training:* wait for the mails and resources, make the list of the next steps

 __Link to work:__